JJ/perl6em/txt/0-intro.md

-<a id="org8457cb6"></a>

 # Introduction

 This book is about learning programming using a promising, and almost completely new, language: Perl 6.
 But it is only Perl 6 specific in a minority of the content.
 Most chapters that deal with Perl 6 could be rewritten using any other language, preferably a new, cool language such as Go or Rust.
-I, or someone, might do it some day.
+I, or someone, might do that some day.
 But for the time being, let us be content with the Perl 6 content.
 Which is also new and cool.